 - We prevent stormwater runoff by working with developers and local governments on ways to incorporate and encourage LID for new developments, and,

-- We substantially reduce the volumes of runoff currently impacting our waterways by developing watershed restoration plans and installing on-the-ground LID projects such as rain gardens, infiltration basins, wetlands and swales to catch and infiltrate runoff.
+- We substantially reduce the volume of runoff currently impacting our waterways by developing watershed restoration plans and installing on-the-ground LID projects such as rain gardens, infiltration basins, wetlands and swales to catch and infiltrate runoff.

 Using a variety of approaches, we work to promote and implement stormwater management programs at the state and local levels.
 By educating and assisting regional property owners, coastal communities and farmers, we are advancing LID as the next generation of stormwater management.